girishbhagwanisicsr/TitanicSurvivalPrediction_NAIVEBAYES/README.md

 # TitanicSurvivalPrediction_NAIVEBAYES
-Bases upon NAIVEBAYES algorithm I have predicted whether the person has survived the Titanic incident or not
+Based upon NAIVEBAYES algorithm I have predicted whether the person has survived the Titanic incident or not Check Python File And .ipynb File